pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 Enter the collected information into the provided prompt.
 Be as detailed and accurate as possible for the best results.

+> [!TIP]
+> This tool works best when you provide detailed input about the job description and your own qualifications.
+The more specific you are, the more tailored and effective your cover letter will be.
+If you include your resume, the job description, and company info the model should be able to infer your details, [specific job title], and [company name]

 ### 3. Analyze and Generate

 The tool will analyze the information and generate a cover letter based on your input.

-### Cover Letter
+### Prompt

-> [!TIP]
-> If you include your resume, the job description, and company info the model should be able to infer your details, [specific job title], and [company name]

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements:

-1. Professional header with the following contact information (if provided, each on a separate line)
+1. Professional header with the following contact information (if provided, each of a separate line)
    a.
 Job Seeker's Name: Your full name should be prominently displayed
    b.
 Address: Include your city and state (full address is optional)
    c.
 Email: Use a professional email address